Automatic language translation

 To be eligible to participate in the OOHC Health Pathway children and young people must be in statutory OOHC and the Minister must have parental responsibility for the aspect of the child’s health.
 Parental responsibility can be either interim or final.

 Until recently, the OOHC Health Pathway has only been open to children and young people who entered statutory OOHC after 2010.
-Recently eligibility for the Pathway has been extended to allow for children/young people with a significant health need to be referred regardless of when they entered care.
-If a caseworker is unsure whether a child or young person that they are working with is eligible to be placed on the Pathway, they should contact their OOHC Health Coordinator to find out.
+Recently eligibility for the OOHC Health Pathway has been extended to allow for all children/young people to be referred regardless of when they entered OOHC.
+If a caseworker is unsure whether a child or young person that they are working with is eligible to be placed on the Pathway, they should contact their OOHC Health Coordinator to find out and discuss the process.

-Young people that entered care prior to 2010 must be placed on the Pathway when they turn 15 years if they were not placed on the Pathway when they first entered care.
-It is important to remember that young people will need to provide their consent to participate on the Pathway.
+It is important to remember that young people will need to provide their consent to participate on the OOHC Health Pathway.

 Children and young people in Intensive Therapeutic Care (ITC) should also participate in the OOHC Health Pathway.
 The OOHC Health Coordinator and ITC Therapeutic Specialist should work together to avoid duplication of health assessment, planning and service provision.